pdgarden/nba-insights-engine/README.md

 Example of questions:
 - What is the highest number of points scored by lebron james in a single game?
-- What are the top 5 players with the most points in the 2022-2023 season?
+- What are the top 5 players with the most points per games in the 2022-2023 season?